eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 \mathcal{X}y goal for the rest of the post is to prove this theorem and some close variants which were discovered around the same time.
 We will prove the discretized versions of the theorem. -->

 ## Formalizing even further
 At this point we moved from a theoretical understanding of the subject to a mathematical perspective, we are trying to capture the essential conditions for which the ergodic theorem is true.
-We are trying to develop a useful framework which will allow us to generalize even further.
+We are trying to develop a useful framework that will allow us to generalize even further.

 In general, we are given some space $\mathcal{X}$ (a set), with some transformation $T$ (remember the time evolution operator $P_{t}$ we saw before).
 What might this transformation be in general?